 All of them have inventory management features for both retail and hospitality, the most advanced coming from Square.

-Square is constantly expanding its own (paid or free) business tools, such as the new email marketing and customer loyalty features built into the platform.
+Square is constantly expanding its own (paid or free) business tools, such as the email marketing and customer loyalty features built into the platform.
 Users can also connect with lots of external software for things like ecommerce, marketing, food delivery and inventory management.

 Zettle only connects with a few accounting systems and ecommerce builders.
 SumUp has a closed system relying on its own features instead of integrations.